 Community Forests

-Conserving forests for clean drinking water and other community benefits
+Conserving forests for clean drinking water and other community benefits.

 Pacific Northwest forests provide many community benefits, including timber, drinking water, recreation, fish and wildlife habitat, and more.
 Yet, often, local communities have no say in how forests are managed because companies that own large areas of private forests make decisions that don’t match community needs or priorities.